October 1, 1988: The day Steffi Graf won the “Golden Grand Slam”

 Seoul Olympic Park Tennis Center is a tennis venue in Seoul, South Korea, located in the Olympic Park.
 The Olympics were a novelty in the world of professional tennis, as the sport was absent from the Games since 1924.
 On May 11, 1987, the IOC had decided the inclusion of tennis in Seoul.
 The stakes were higher than just tennis : by including all tennis players, the IOC would officially acknowledge for the first time the end of amateurism.

-At the start of the 1988 Olympic Games, Steffi Graf was the logical and the overwhelming favourite, provided that she had recovered from her US Open campaign, having triumphed in New York only 10 days before the start of the tournament in Seoul.
+At the start of the 1988 Olympic Games, Steffi Graf was the logical and the overwhelming favourite, as long as she had recovered from her US Open campaign, having triumphed in New York only 10 days before the start of the Seoul tournament.
 In fact, after her victory in New York, the German didn’t even take time to celebrate, flying back home as soon as possible.

 ”I came here really tired,” Graf said, according to The New York Times. ”I was not expecting too much of myself.”